Working with Images

 All image attribution should be pasted into the ‘Caption’ field when uploading images.

-If it is a Featured image (see below) then the image attribution should also be pasted into the last line of the article, preceded by the text ‘Feature Image Attribution’
+If it is a Featured image (see below) then the image attribution should also be pasted into the caption field and should show underneath the image within the article

 Resizing in Photoshop